Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/CONTRIBUTING.md

 ### `tests/rules`

 Currently, all rules are tested through the [`RuleTester`](https://eslint.org/docs/developer-guide/nodejs-api#ruletester) framework.
-You'll need to initialize as follows to properly process your test cases:
+You'll need to initialize the RuleTester instance as follows to properly process your test cases:

 ```ts
 const ruleTester = new RuleTester({